Coastal Foraging

 Gathering and cooking:

-Being snails that cant move very fast and don’t have a strong suction to the rock, so just pick them up gently by their shells and put them in a container with some sea water in so they don’t die before you can cook them.
+Being snails that can’t move very fast and don’t have a strong suction to the rock, so just pick them up gently by their shells and put them in a container with some sea water in them so they don’t die before you can cook them.
 Our Gathering Winkles guide can offer a deeper look at this ugly but tasty shellfish.

 Edible Coastal Plants

 This includes plants that either live on or very close to the sea.
-This list does NOT include wild plants that can grow anywhere including next to the sea, if you’d like a list of general wild plants that can be found anywhere, then have a look at out Wild Foods page.
+This list does NOT include wild plants that can grow anywhere including next to the sea, if you’d like a list of general wild plants that can be found anywhere, then have a look at our Wild Foods page.

 Samphire